trxycs/so1ics-wifi-hack-tut/README.md

 ---

+if all goes to plan it should show you the password if not carry on with the WPA/2

 ## Capturing WPA/WPA2 Handshakes

 Capturing the handshake between a router and a connected client is key to testing WPA/WPA2 security.